 Linyi Shandong, China Travel Guide

 Linyi is served by Linyi Qiyang Airport (LYI).
 This airport handles domestic flights, connecting Linyi to various cities across China.
-Airlines operating here include major Chinese carriers like China Eastern, China Southern, Air China, and Shandong Airlines, alongside budget airlines like Spring Airlines.
+Airlines operating here include major Chinese providers such as China Eastern, China Southern, Air China, and Shandong Airlines, alongside budget airlines like Spring Airlines.

 Typical routes connect Linyi to major Chinese cities, including Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Dalian, Harbin, Chongqing, Kunming, and Xi'an.
-These routes offer extensive options for connecting to Linyi from most parts of China.
+These routes have wide-ranging options for connecting to Linyi from most parts of China.

 Linyi Qiyang Airport offers basic facilities including check-in, baggage claim, domestic halls, and limited dining.

-Taxis, airport buses, and Didi Chuxing (ride-sharing) are available outside the terminal to connect to the city center.
+Taxis, airport buses, and Didi Chuxing (ride-sharing) are available outside the terminal to connect to downtown.

 For domestic flights, arrive 2-3 hours before departure.
-The airport is generally efficient for domestic travel.
+The airport is generally effective for domestic travel.

 The airport is generally good for domestic travel, with smooth operations upon arrival and departures.